ln-komandur/linux-utils/Firefox-Safe-Settings.md

 **Type [`about:preferences#privacy`](about:preferences#privacy)**  in the address bar to edit **Privacy** settings

 - Enhanced Tracking Protection
-  - Standard
+  - Select - Standard

 - "Do no track" signal
-  - Select
-    - Always
+  - Select - Always

 - Cookies and Site Data
   - Delete cookies when firefox is closed